 History of Rice Production:

-during the rainy season when the women plant the seedlings
+during the rainy season when the women plant the seedlings from

-rice cultivation via the method of irrigation
+team which introduced rice cultivation via the method of irrigation

 on Janjanbureh Island (Georgetown).
 This initial enthusiasm soon

 faded and the project ran out of steam.
 This was followed by another

 Station in the Central River Division.

 Pacharr Smallholder Rice Development Fields involving 1,474 hectares

 surpassing all expectations.
 The area generated 2 crops a year

 averaging 17 tonnes per acre.
-This success has yet to be
+This success has yet to be replicated

-Irrigation Development Project) which was started in 1998, Small Scale Water
+Development Project) which was started in 1998, Small Scale Water